 COMPLIANCE WITH PRIOR UNDERTAKINGS...
-During the last five years, the City has complied in all material respects with all continuing disclosure agreements made by it in accordance with SEC Rule 15c2-12.
+During the last five years, the City believes it has complied in all material respects with all continuing disclosure agreements made by it in accordance with SEC Rule 15c2-12.
+However, there was one instance in 2014 where a bond insurer's credit rating was upgraded above the underlying rating on the insured bonds, and the City did not file a Notice of Material Event for the rating change until 94 days after the bond insurer's rating change.